Currie Cup Tips

 Currie Cup Teams

-Six teams compete in the Currie Cup Premier Division although there is talk of expansion.
+Six teams compete in the Currie Cup Premier Division.

 - Western Province

 Claim Currie Cup free bets when you open a new bookmaker account or use Currie Cup free bets with your existing bookie if they are available.

 Keeping up with all the Currie Cup news, injuries, team selections and suspensions has never been easier.
 All team selections are announced two days before the match and can be found at SA Rugby Magazine’s website.